bkil/gemiweb0/doc/js-grammar.md

 # JavaScript alternative subset grammars

+You should separate each implemented variant on a branch or file before moving on to the next level.
+Log time you spend on it so we can compare power to weight ratio.
+Feel free to propose new variants that could serve as good milestones for beginners.

 Note that this is a work in progress file.
 The headings will be renamed.
 Some of the variants may be removed.
-Feel free to propose new variants that could serve as good milestones for beginners.
-If you implement a variant completely, please save it as a branch or a separate file before moving to the next level and log the additional time you spent on implementing it so we could better gauge the power to weight ratio.

 ## Warm-up